 - Sharp Chef’s Knife.
 The tool you need to chop all the salad ingredients.

-Greek salad, you are speaking my language!
+Greek salad, whether as a main or side dish, you are speaking my language!

 Frequently Asked Questions

 Leftover salad can become a scrumptious sandwich.
 Tuck the leftovers into a wrap or pita bread.
 Another great way to use leftovers is to turn them into a Greek pasta salad.
 Toss the leftover salad with cooked and cooled short pasta noodles (see this Chicken Caesar Pasta Salad for inspo).
 Orzo would be delicious.

 If you can’t find feta (or don’t enjoy the taste), you could try swapping it for Grilled Halloumi or pile the salad on top of creamy ricotta.